 Katie joined AMAR in the summer of 2015.
 Since completing an undergraduate degree at Durham University and a Master’s degree in Middle Eastern Politics at the University of London’s Birkbeck College, she has worked as a freelance journalist specialising in the Middle East and the Caucasus – writing for a variety of online publications including the Guardian, Daily Beast, Le Monde Diplomatique and Huffington Post.
 Simultaneously, she worked as the Communications Assistant for the London-based ‘Reach All Women in WAR [RAW in WAR]’ – a small NGO working to provide a platform for female human rights campaigners in areas of conflict.

-Joining the Communications team, she now works directly with Robert Cole – AMAR’s Head of Communications – liaising with journalists and media organisations covering AMAR’s work, whilst also overseeing AMAR’s digital communications.
+Joining the Communications team, she now works directly with Robert Cole – AMAR’s Global Head of Communications – liaising with journalists and media organisations covering AMAR’s work, whilst also overseeing AMAR’s digital communications.

 Isabella Librando, Digital Communications Officer